scottcolfer/product-management-handbook/roledescription.md

 - Practitioner - Shares knowledge and experience of the skill with others, including tools and techniques, defining those most appropriate for the environment
 - Expert - Has knowledge and experience in the application of this skill.
 Is a recognised specialist and advisor in this skill including user needs, generation of ideas, methods, tools and leading or guiding others in best practice use.

 These role descriptions are not infallible and not set in stone.
-They are published on [Github](https://github.com/alphagov/ddat-pathway-product-service-manager) and we can submit requests to change them if we see ways that they can be improved.
+They are published on [Github](https://github.com/alphagov/ddat-pathway-product-service-manager) and we can submit requests to change them if we see ways to improve them.